ginolhac/mapDamage/README.md

  - ggplot2 (>=0.9.2)

-Of note, the 5 R libraries are only required for the statistical estimation of DNA damages.
+Of note, the 5 R libraries are only required for the statistical estimation of DNA damages. seqtk is included in this package for fast computation of reference base composition.
+It is written by Heng Li and can be found [https://github.com/lh3/seqtk][here at github]

 ### Installation